Dear Friends of Christ Lutheran Church, it's time to Raise the Roof!

 When will the roofs be replaced?

 Work started November 7!
 The Opsal Hall is the first one being worked on.
 Framing for the new roof began on November 9.
-Pictures are below.
-We still expect the project to be completed by Christmas 2017.
+The church office entrance was finalized on January 30.
+The final pieces were in place before Easter Sunday!